 Well, in my ideal vision, every container that is started in a particular environment, e.g. “production cluster”, needs to be automatically configured or provisioned with dependent resources like Databases, referenced service access URLs, certificates, passwords, etc. This is where Service Discovery comes to play and this is what is missed by AWS so far out of the box.

 So in the next weeks, we might end up deciding to build some kind of basic provisioning of our ECS machines that run something like Hashicorp’s consul, or we even look at Kubernetes.
+(Running Kubernetes on AWS is still a quite heavy lift - tools like kops are in early stages.
+The feature set is attractive but the operational overhead is real.)

 Or maybe you have ideas to share.
 You are welcome to comment!